 For one, compression boots force you to sit down and stay still for at least 15 minutes, which is a benefit on its own.
 But that’s not all — compression boots enhance blood flow and circulation.
 For example, the Hyperice Normatec 3 Legs use dynamic air compression, which means the boots slowly fill with air, squeezing the legs and reducing blood flow.

-In summary, researchers have documented that these devices decrease subjective feelings of fatigue and soreness and decrease the presence of muscle inflammation and toxins with use post-exercise.
-However, there doesn’t seem to be a link between using compression boots and boosting your running performance.
+The above said, scientific research has not linked compression boots with sports performance improvements.
+Researchers have documented that these devices decrease subjective feelings of fatigue and soreness and decrease muscle inflammation and toxins with use post-exercise.
+However, there is no link between using compression boots and boosting your running performance.

 Call for Comments